raffaeu/aws-training/cloud-formations/README.md

 By using `aws deploy`, you will automatically create incremental changesets inside your Cloud Stack Formation, which allows you to track the incremental changes applied to your resources.

-## How to concat multiple Stack(s) together

-You might come up with scenarios where you want to concat multiple Cloud Stack together.
-For example, you will need to generate a CMK (Custom Managed Key) in order to encrypt an S3 storage.

 # Available Services

 ## S3 (Simple Storage Service)